xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution1.md

 ### Problem 4

-I summarize and abstract the information of this problem below:
+I summarize and abstract the information about this problem below:

  - $n$ scenic spots and $m$ roads mean a graph contains $n$ vertices and $m$ edges.
  - The graph is undirected and connected.